miso-lims/walkthroughs/3-0-libraries.md

   - `PROJ_0002_Br_P_PE_300_EX`
   - `PROJ_0002_Ly_R_PE_300_EX`
 1. From the toolbar, select _Make dilutions_.
+  * Note that the _Make dilutions_ option is available after bulk creating or bulk editing libraries.
 1. Enter the dilution information:
   * _Conc._: (use any number you wish)
   * _Creation Date_: (use the current date)